facebook-pixel

 What Is Fascia Made Of?

 Understanding the Body’s Hidden Web of Support If you’ve ever heard the term “fascia” and wondered what it actually is—or more specifically, what fascia is made of—you’re not alone.
-Once thought to be just an inert wrapping around muscles, fascia is now recognized as one of the most important...
+Once thought to be just an inert wrapping around muscles, scientists now recognize fascia as one of the most...

 Yoga In Austin, TX